Figured I'd start this thread too since it's a new year and Wrestle Kingdom is coming up.

 ― Windsor Davies, Tuesday, 5 January 2021 19:04 (eight months ago) link

 you guys had me find night 1 of Wrestle Kingdom #14... two matches in and it's okay?
 I haven't watched wrestling since high school though.
 Is there something special i should know about this league?

-― the serious avant-garde universalist right now (forksclovetofu), Tuesday, 5 January 2021 19:45 (three months ago) link
+― the serious avant-garde universalist right now (forksclovetofu), Tuesday, 5 January 2021 19:45 (eight months ago) link

 in some respects it is gleefully OTT but they take the in ring stuff seriously. they generally treat it as an actual pretend sport. they showcase very athletic guys hitting each other hard, moving very fast and doing lots of cool moves.

 when they get it right (which is often) they temper the cool moves with story beats - wrestlers facing each other multiple times will pepper their matches with callbacks to previous encounters, find new ways to counter particular moves, devise new strategies, introduce new moves to get an edge, and so on.

 the stories are told pretty much entirely in the ring. they are often extremely slow burning, with particular rivalries playing out over a number of years and multiple major matches. when done correctly it's about as satisfying as wrestling can be.

 and unlike in the US (where there may be a bit more of an ebb and flow to the shows) New Japan shows usually start slow and gain intensity with each passing match, building to the final match or two which are usually much longer than the others with crazy finishing stretches full of ridiculous moves and exciting near falls.